-I want government that lives up to our city.
-Save Austin Now has given us as individuals a non-political way to do exactly that.
+I want local government that lives up to our city.
+Save Austin Now has given us as individuals a non-partisan way to hold them accountable for exactly that.

 Our Vision for Austin

-Over the last several years, Austinites have delivered a clear message at the ballot box: affordability, accountability, and basic competence are not partisan ideas — they are the minimum standard for a city that wants to stay livable.
+Over the past four years, Austinites have delivered a clear message at the ballot box: affordability, accountability & basic competence are not partisan ideas — they are the minimum standard for a city that wants to stay livable.
 Each major win has shaped a connected philosophy for the future of Austin.

-When unregulated homeless camping took over public spaces, Austinites of every background saw that compassion without structure collapses into disorder.
-Prop B was not about ideology; it was a statement that public safety, public space, and public compassion must work together.
-It proved residents would take hard, grown-up positions when City Hall would not.
+When city council de-regulated homeless camping & pandhandling, it took over public spaces, parks, trails & roads.
+Over 100,000 Austinites from every background saw that purported compassion without any structure collapses into disorder.
+Prop B was a statement that public safety & public spaces must be prioritized over ideology.
+It proved Austin would take hard, grown-up positions when ★City Council would not★.

 Putting affordability at the center

-When City Hall pushed the largest cost-of-living tax hike in Austin history, voters responded with a decisive 63 percent rejection.
-Families, renters, and small businesses made it clear: living in Austin cannot require joining the top income bracket.
-Prop Q proved that residents are willing to say no to new taxes when they do not see proof of efficiency and value.
+When City Hall pushed a vote on the largest cost-of-living tax hike in Austin history of 20.2% in a single year, 10x the rate of inflation, we responded with a decisive 63%-37% rejection.
+Families, renters, owners, & small businesses made it clear: living in Austin shouldn't require having some of the highest taxes in the country.
+Prop Q proved that residents will say no to new taxes unless there is unmistakeable proof of efficiency & value.

 Turning wins into permanent oversight